-(1) Includes 1,305,650 shares held by Warren B. Kanders Roth IRA, which shares may be deemed to be owned by Mr. Kanders, and 24,324,450 shares held by Maui Holdings, LLC, which shares may be deemed to be owned by Mr. Kanders.
-See note (3).
+(1) Includes 1,305,650 shares held by Warren B. Kanders Roth IRA, which shares may be deemed to be owned by Mr. Kanders, and 13,410,069 shares held by Maui Holdings, LLC, which shares may be deemed to be owned by Mr. Kanders.
+Excludes 23,450 shares held by Allison Kanders Roth IRA, and 10,914,381 shares held by Maui Holdings, LLC as to which Mr. Kanders controls but disclaims beneficial ownership of.
 Mr. Kanders disclaims beneficial ownership of the reported shares other than to the extent of any pecuniary interest he may have therein, directly or indirectly.

-(2) Includes 24,324,450 shares held by Maui Holdings, LLC, which shares may be deemed to be owned by Mr. Kanders, and 1,305,650 shares held by Warren B. Kanders Roth IRA, which shares may be
+(2) Includes 1,374,331 shares held by Maui Holdings, LLC, which shares may be deemed to be owned by Mr. Sokolow.
+Mr. Sokolow disclaims beneficial ownership of the shares held by Maui Holdings, LLC other than to the extent of any pecuniary interest he may have therein, directly or indirectly.

-- deemed to be owned by Mr. Kanders.
-Mr. Kanders disclaims beneficial ownership of the shares held by Maui Holdings, LLC and Warren B. Kanders Roth IRA other than to the extent of any pecuniary interest he may have therein, directly or indirectly. - (3) Maui Holdings, LLC is the record holder of such shares.
+- (3) Includes 13,410,069 shares held by Maui Holdings, LLC, which shares may be deemed to be owned by Mr. Kanders, and 1,305,650 shares held by Warren B. Kanders Roth IRA, which shares may be deemed to be owned by Mr. Kanders.
+Mr. Kanders disclaims beneficial ownership of the shares held by Maui Holdings, LLC and Warren B. Kanders Roth IRA other than to the extent of any pecuniary interest he may have therein, directly or indirectly.
+Includes 1,374,331 shares held by Maui Holdings, LLC, which shares may be deemed to be owned by Mr. Sokolow.
+Mr. Sokolow disclaims beneficial ownership of the shares held by Maui Holdings, LLC other than to the extent of any pecuniary interest he may have therein, directly or indirectly. - (4) Maui Holdings, LLC is the record holder of such shares.
 Mr. Kanders is a manager of Maui Holdings, LLC and Kanders SAF, LLC, an entity in which Mr. Kanders is the sole member, owns approximately 55.13% of the membership units of Maui Holdings, LLC, and, as such, may be deemed to have beneficial ownership with respect to the shares held by Maui Holdings, LLC.
 Mr. Kanders disclaims beneficial ownership of the shares held by Maui Holdings, LLC other than to the extent of any pecuniary interest he may have therein, directly or indirectly.
-The business address of Maui Holdings, LLC is 250 Royal Palm Way, Suite 201, Palm Beach, Florida 33480. - (4) Assumes that none of our directors, named executive officers or 5% stockholders participate in our directed share program.
+The business address of Maui Holdings, LLC is 250 Royal Palm Way, Suite 201, Palm Beach, Florida 33480. - (5) Assumes that none of our directors, named executive officers or 5% stockholders participate in our directed share program.